-The council has fixed cost-recovery fees under section 97 of the Local Government Act 2009.
-All cost-recovery fees set by the council are included in the Register of Cost Recovery Fees which is open for inspection at the council's public office.
+Council has fixed cost-recovery fees under section 97 of the Local Government Act 2009.
+All cost-recovery fees set by council are included in the Register of Cost Recovery Fees which is open for inspection at council's public office.